 any other relevant information.

 26bis.
 The Secretariat shall report annually on the implementation of this CMM.
-As regards transshipments and at sea transfers, the report shall include information about the number of events, locations, quantities of fishery resources (by species, product form and catch area) transshipped and transferred, which shall be made publicly available on the SIOFA website.
+As regards transshipments and at sea transfers, the report shall include information, aggregated at CCP level, about the number of events, locations, quantities of fishery resources (by species, product form and catch area) transshipped and transferred, which shall be made publicly available on the SIOFA website.

 Until such a time as a compliance monitoring scheme is adopted, the information of paragraph 26 shall be submitted to the Secretariat at least one month before each ordinary Meeting of the Parties, in relation to activities in the past 12 months.
+This CMM shall enter into force on 1 January 2024.

 ANNEX I